[language-switcher]

 Malamba Coastal Collaborative

-MCC was established in 2021, has full-time presence in this seascape, and is now an emerging hub for environmental protection & education, and sustainable forest- and ocean-based livelihoods centered on the coastal corridor that links Bazaruto National Park and Pomene National Reserve and the Vilankulo Sanctuary.
-Our field station is based on a 100ha costal dune and forest sanctuary alongside communities in the Inhambane Center of Endemism, a designated Potential Key Biodiversity Area and a "Mission Blue Hope Spot."
-The famous Baixo Zambia-Afrika reef-system lies offshore.
+MCC is based full-time in this sector of the Seascape.
+Our field station is based on a 100ha coastal Miombo forest sanctuary alongside communities in the core of the Inhambane Center of Endemism, and a designated Potential Key Biodiversity Area and a "Mission Blue Hope Spot."
+The world-renowned Baixo Zambia-Afrika reef-systems lies just offshore.

-Our commitment to, and authentic partnership with local communities is what sets MCC apart.
-While we strive for innovative and scaleable solutions that shift the boundaries on how conservation is practiced in Mozambique, we strongly believe that the key to effective environmental protection is growing community power and strengthening local governance.
+We know that communities here are by far the keystone to effective and sustainable conservation, and already the champions of this ecosystem for many generations.
+And as we strive together for innovative and scaleable solutions that shift the boundaries on how conservation is practiced in Mozambique, we strongly believe that the key to effective, long-term environmental protection is growing community power and strengthening local governance.

 Alongside a coalition of partners we are pioneering community-led coastal conservation through collaborative and synergistic programming, including: